-These fish burgers pair perfectly with a vegetable salad for a light summertime meal.
+These fish cakes pair perfectly with a vegetable salad for a light summertime meal.

 - 10 oz (280 g) mild white fish, cooked